-- Wild Atlantic Way guide and some background
+- Wild Atlantic Way itinerary and background

 - Why visit the Wild Atlantic Way

 - Wild Atlantic Way guide to getting here

 - Wild Atlantic Way Route Planner – where to start

 - Wild Atlantic Way Itinerary -car rental tips

 - Wild Atlantic Way in 5 days – what to see

 - Wild Atlantic Way Itinerary – Where to sleep